Get-A-Way: Critical reception

 American magazine Billboard complimented the song as "quality dancefloor music", noting "its creative mixture of reggae, rap and speed muffin."
-James Masterton stated in his weekly UK chart commentary, "This record could hardly miss, being a proven formula.
-Just like Apache Indian's "Boom-Shack-A-Lack" and Shaggy's "Oh Carolina" before it, "Get-A-Way" is a frenetic ragga track, enough to wear out even the most hardened dancer yet commercial enough for radio to love it to death."
-Pan-European magazine Music & Media wrote that "this steaming houser has it all: a thumping beat that should get the crippled going, pulsating synthesizers that provide both the slightly ambient melody and the background, and a prominent rap to put the icing on the cake.
+In his weekly UK chart commentary, James Masterton stated, "This record could hardly miss, being a proven formula.
+Just like Apache Indian's 'Boom-Shack-A-Lack' and Shaggy's 'Oh Carolina' before it, 'Get-A-Way' is a frenetic ragga track, enough to wear out even the most hardened dancer yet commercial enough for radio to love it to death."

+Pan-European magazine Music & Media wrote, "This steaming houser has it all: A thumping beat that should get the crippled going, pulsating synthesizers that provide both the slightly ambient melody and the background, and a prominent rap to put the icing on the cake.
 It definitely has huge international chart potential."
-James Hamilton from Music Weeks RM Dance Update described the song as a "ragga 'white man' and raucous girl chanted cheesy" 2 Unlimited-like galloper.
+James Hamilton from Music Weeks RM Dance Update described the song as a "ragga 'white man' and raucous girl chanted cheesy" 2 Unlimited-like galloper in his weekly dance column.
+Pete Stanton from Smash Hits complimented it as "a blinding ragga corker", naming the album, To the Maxximum, Best New Album.

 Chart performance

-"Get-A-Way" became a huge dancefloor hit in Europe, peaking at number eleven in Germany, and within the top 5 in Austria, the Czech Republic, Denmark, Finland, the Netherlands, Sweden and the UK.
+"Get-A-Way" became a huge dancefloor hit in Europe, peaking at number eleven in Germany, and within the top 5 in Austria (3), the Czech Republic, Denmark (4), Finland (5), the Netherlands (3), Sweden (3) and the UK.
 In the latter, it peaked at number four in its third week at the UK Singles Chart, on May 29, 1994.
 It stayed at that position for two weeks.
 On the UK Dance Singles Chart, it reached number five.
-The single also became a top 10 hit in Belgium (Flanders), Ireland, Norway, Scotland and Switzerland, as well as on the Eurochart Hot 100, where it reached number ten.
+The single also became a top-10 hit in Flemish Belgium (8), Ireland (8), Norway (8), Scotland (6) and Switzerland (8).
+On the Eurochart Hot 100, it reached number ten in June 1994, in its 23rd week on the chart, after charting in Denmark, France, Ireland and the UK.
 "Get-A-Way" was later certified with a gold record in Germany for selling over 450,000 units and a silver record in the UK for selling over 200,000.
 By mid-1994, the single reached a total of 1.1 million in European commercial sales.

-Outside Europe, it was a top 10 hit in Japan and on the RPM Dance/Urban chart in Canada, where it peaked at number three.
-In Israel, it was a top 20 hit, peaking at number eleven, while it only reached number 196 in Australia.
+Outside Europe, it was a top-10 hit in Japan and on the RPM Dance/Urban chart in Canada, where it peaked at number three.
+In Israel, it was a top-20 hit, peaking at number eleven, while it only reached number 196 in Australia.